MeetMangrove/playbook/02-how_we_grow_together/01-retreats.html.md

 {under construction}

-- Retreats are where all the "growing together" happens. {Write here a text inspired from verbatims from the Summit telling what retreats brought to our members}
+- **Retreats are our main way of growing together**. {Write here a text inspired from verbatims from the Summit telling what retreats brought to our members}

+What is a retreat ?
 Retreats are : {describe here what is a retreat using elements from the "Retreat Checklist" in the Drive.
 Ex : 8 members and 4 new people ; close to nature ; what is the spirit in a retreat ; ..}

 - Retreats are planned by a **Retreat Squad** made of 3-4 members